Latest News and Events

 The following guidelines are to be observed at all times.
 These guidelines have been established for the safety of our guests and associates.
 Thank you for your cooperation.

-All photo/radio/video/TV media representatives are to remain on midway areas only, and are never allowed in any restricted areas except by special permission from Public Relations.
+- All photo/radio/video/TV media representatives are to remain on midway areas only, and are not allowed in any restricted areas except by special permission from Public Relations.

-Photo/Video/TV cameras, tape recorders and cellular phones are not allowed on any ride or attraction except by special permission from Public Relations.
-Media Services maintains a complete library of B-roll footage and still photos of all major rides, shows and attractions.
+- Photo/Video/TV cameras, tape recorders and cellular phones are not allowed on any ride or attraction except by special permission from Public Relations.
+The park maintains a complete library of B-roll footage and still photos of all major rides, shows and attractions, which is available by request.

-From time to time, Canada’s Wonderland will host events for the media at the park.
-To assist us in keeping our media contact lists current, please send information to: email@example.com.
+From time to time, Canada’s Wonderland will host events for select media at the park.
+To assist us in keeping our media contact lists current, please send information to: firstname.lastname@example.org.

 Access to media events is restricted and by invitation only.
 Invitations are usually non-transferable and specific criteria may apply.
 Canada’s Wonderland reserves the right to refuse access at our discretion.